Become a Member

 AFLPA Alumni members may be eligible for reimbursement of medical costs associated with any joint surgery and dental procedure related to their football career.

-Members with private health insurance will be able to access up to $10,000, while members without private health insurance will be able to access up to $8,000.
+Members with private health insurance are eligible for reimbursement of up to $10,000, while members without private health insurance will be able to access up to $8,000.

-This program also includes Surgery Avoidant Treatments (SATs) Benefit, which provides for medically directed treatments forming part of a broader healthcare plan intended at avoiding or delaying surgery (e.g., cortisone injections or orthopaedic devices).
+This program also includes Surgery Avoidant Treatments (SATs) Benefit, which provides up to $5,000 (or $4,000 without private health insurance) for medically directed treatments forming part of a broader healthcare plan intended at avoiding or delaying surgery (e.g., cortisone injections or orthopaedic devices).

 The criteria to qualify for an SAT benefit includes: